The Peach Blossom Fan: Plot

 The Qing's army continues to go south, threatening the Ming government.
 However, the internal conflicts among four generals, who are in charge of strategic posts in north of the Yangtze River, are fierce, and Shi Kefa himself could not retrieve the defeat.
 Meanwhile, the new Emperor never cares about politics, only losing himself in song and dance.
 Ma Shiying and Ruan Dacheng send Li into the court as a gift, catering to the Emperor.
 Li Xiangjun scolds the evil officials to their faces and is beaten cruelly.
 Hou Fangyu flees to Nanjing during the chaotic war but was caught and sent into prison by Ruan Dacheng.

 Yangzhou falls and Shi Kefa drowns himself into the river.
 The new Emperor is captured by the Qing army.
 The end of the play features a Taoist ceremony mourning the loss of the Ming dynasty.
 The remaining protagonists decide to seclude themselves instead of serving in the Qing dynasty.
 Hou Fangyu and Li Xiangjun meet each other occasionally at Qixia Mountain.
 When they are telling their affection, Zhang Yaoxing, a Taoist master, criticized them for the affair, asking "How laughable to cling to your amorous desires when the world has been turned upside down?" (or: "When there are such tremendous changes, you still indulge in love?").
 This gives them both a realization.
 Li Xiangjun thus becomes a nun, while Hou Fangyu follows her step to become a Taoist priest.
 Cyril Birch, who collaborated on a University of California Press translation of The Peach Blossom Fan, wrote that "There can be no happy ending, given the historical authenticity of the action".

 Like other Southern-style plays the play incorporates martial scenes and a love affair central to the plot.
 Birch wrote that the Hou Fangyu-Fragrant Princess love affair "is brilliantly integrated with the more weighty matter of the plot" and that the martial scenes "perfectly reflect the unhappy progress of the Ming cause and depict in vivid terms the gallant but ultimately futile loyalty or generals like Huang Te-kung and Shih-K'o-fa."

+Famous passage

+In the last act of Peach Blossom Fan, Su Kunsheng (蘇昆生) recounted his visit to the old place after the fall of the Southern Ming Dynasty.
+He mourned the old capital of Nanjing and composed a set of songs "Lamenting Jiangnan" (哀江南) to express his sorrow for the separation of the people from their hometown.
+The whole song is desolate and sad, and is a famous piece in the legend of Ming and Qing Dynasties.
+The following is the last song of "Lamenting Jiangnan":